 Delaware requires that an officer must reasonably believe that he/she is performing his/her duties in a manner that is in the best interests of the corporation.
 This is not a requirement in Nevada.

 Like Nevada corporations, Wyoming corporations does not impose a state corporate income tax or other taxes.
 And like Nevada, the key is you must have nexus in the state of Wyoming in order to qualify for the tax savings, otherwise your Wyoming Corporation or LLC will need to register (or qualify) to do business in the state where you live and operate your business.
 This will negate any tax savings that Wyoming may have to offer.
 Even an Internet business must determine where nexus is created in the operation of their business.
+If you are you based upside the U.S. you be able to domcile your LLC in either Nevada or Wyoming.
+Keep in mind, if you are an Amazon FBA seller, some states may require the entity to foreign qualify or register in the FBA states.

 "The state of Wyoming does not levy a personal or corporate income tax.
 Wyoming does not impose a tax on intangible assets such as bank accounts, stocks, or bonds, either.
 In addition, Wyoming does not assess any tax on retirement income earned and received from another state.
 Further, there is no legislative plan to implement any of these types of taxes."